 How did you get started in the construction industry?
 How long have you been working in the industry?

 Michelle Edwards: I have wanted to be in the architecture career field for as long as I can remember.
-I ended up taking high school courses for engineering then going to college and obtaining a degree in architectural engineering.
+I ended up taking high school courses in engineering, then going to college and obtaining a degree in architectural engineering.
 Once graduating college, I was directed by a couple of former teachers and classmates to companies that were hiring.
 I was hired straight out of college in the fall of 2014 as an architectural associate.
 I have been working and learning in this industry ever since.

 What attracted you to the construction industry?